Glossop

 Castleton, Buxton, Darley Dale, and Hope are great places to visit near Glossop if you like towns.

-Glossop has some unmissable ruins nearby like Errwood Hall (ruin), and Castedge (ruin).
+The area around Glossop boasts some of the best ruins including Errwood Hall (ruin), and Castedge (ruin).

-There are a number of rivers and streams near Glossop including River Dane at Three Shires Head, and Panniers Pool.
+Rivers and Streams to visit near Glossop include River Dane at Three Shires Head, and Panniers Pool.

 Glossop has some unmissable waterfalls nearby like Panniers Pool Waterfall, and Three Shires Head Waterfall.